 Yes, there is a great deal to be said for family gatherings.
 My family, for one, gives a real example of that reasoning every day.

 I hope and pray that when I am old, gray and alone, I will always remember these times...it would be a great shame to miss all the memories ~ and all those family gatherings.

 My late husband&I were happily married for 37 years, until Augst 2014, when he passed away from a long illness ~ or rather, many illnesses.
 We have eight children, two more in Heaven.
-And so far, we have seven grandchildren, one more in Heaven.
+And so far, we have eight grandchildren, one more in Heaven.

 I am a member of the World Apostolate of Fatima (Blue Army), the Holy Face Association, the Opus Sanctorum Angelorum (Work of the Holy Angels), and Friends of the Suffering Souls.
 As far as my Art is concerned, I am a member of the Colored Pencil Society of America and I have a BS in Fine Arts and Education.